open-osp/open-osp/README.md

 ```
 ./openosp backup -m
 ```
 October 2020: This process is not Dockerized and automated at this time.
-However the manual script `./openosp backup -m` could be set to run on a chron job.
+However the manual script `./openosp backup -m` could be set to run on a cron job.

+### HDC exporting can be done as:

+get the encryption key with `gpg --list-keys` and `gpg --output key.pgp --armor --export pki-prod@hdcbc.ca` from an existing installation.

-HDC exporting can be done as: import the encryption key `gpg --import key.pgp`, then run `openosp backup -m --hdc`
+import the encryption key `gpg --import key.pgp`, then run `openosp backup -m --hdc`

+Add a cronjob for the export to /etc/crontab. ie `55 9    * * *   jenkins cd /home/jenkins/workspace/<clinicname> && ./openosp backup -m --hdc >> /home/jenkins/hdc.log 2>&1`

 ### Manual Backups
 To run a manual backup for both local and remote (if avaialble)